Learn German Easily

 Today I want to share with you Rule No. 5.
-This is my favorite rule because by using it your learning speed will not only increase but it is also a great way to internalize grammar easily.
+This is my favorite rule because it doesn’t only increases your learning speed, but also lets you internalize grammar more easily.
 I must confess that if you follow Rule No. 5 you won’t be able to explain grammar rules but you will develop a natural feeling for the correct grammar and you will be able to use correct grammar when you speak.

 It is a step by step process.
-You cannot develop this feeling overnight but if you practice regularly it is the fastest way to fluency.
+You cannot develop this feeling overnight but when you practice regularly it is the fastest way to fluency.

 Do you remember Rule No. 2

 In Rule No. 2 I told you not to focus too much on grammar.
-I told you that not because grammar is not important but because the German rules are difficult to understand and sometimes illogical and if you focus too much on grammar then your learning progress would slow down rapidly.
+I told you that not because grammar is not important but because the German rules are difficult to understand and sometimes illogical.
+If you focus too much on grammar then your learning progress slows down rapidly.

-Do you have grammar books in your bookshelf?
+Do you have grammar books on your bookshelf?